-Our interdisciplinary research program in microbial food safety runs in collaboration with US FDA, USDA, Tennessee Department of Health, Shelby County Health Department (SCHD), industry, major US and International Universities, and departments within the University of Memphis.
-Several MPH and doctoral students are involved in these research projects.
+Our interdisciplinary research program in microbial food safety runs in collaboration with US FDA, USDA, state and local government agencies, industry, major US and International Universities.
+Several masters and doctoral students are involved in these research projects.

 Dissemination of pathogens/infections and human health risks and molecular epidemiology of multi-drug resistant pathogens

 With the advent of the advanced Next Generation Sequencing (NGS) technologies, it is possible to visualize the unseen diversity of microbial pathogens inhabiting in the environment surrounding us.
 In one of such projects, we collaborated with a Memphis-based investigative journalist and accessed the “microbial cleanliness” of the large fitness centers around Memphis metropolitan area.
 Check the news coverage here: http://www.wmcactionnews5.com/story/24036649/the-investigators-gyms-undercover.
 The first round of our findings including the bacterial diversity from gym surfaces is reported in International Journal of Environmental Research and Public Health 2014, 11(12), 12544-12561.
 In an extension of this project, Dr. Banerjee’s group has recently reported the prevalence of multi-drug resistant (MDR) methicillin-resistant Staphylococcus aureus (MRSA) in indoor surfaces, and the molecular characterization of a MRSA type (CC59) found for the first time in the US.
 This is reported in the American Journal of Infection Control 2016, 44(12):1681-1683.

 Microbial ecology and prevalence of multi-drug resistant organisms in in human and food environment